hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_user_groups.rst

 * **username** (String(32)):

+      Is the CSV2 login ID of the user.
+Usernames are created by super users.

 * **cert_cn** (String(128)):

+      If the user provides their x509 grid certificate Common Name (CN), users can authenticate using their certificatesr.
+In which case, the user will not be prompted for their CSV2 password.

 * **password** (String(128)):

+      Is the user password to authenticate with CSV2.
+If the user is not authenticating with any other methd, CSV2 will prompt the user for this value.

 * **is_superuser** (Boolean):

+      If set to 1, the user is considered a super user and has all rights and privileges.
+Otherwise, the user is a normal user and only has privileges within a group.

 * **join_date** (Integer):

+      A system generated timestamp indicating when this username was first added.

 * **flag_global_status** (Boolean):

+      A user preference selecting the format of the status page.
+If set to 0, only the user current group information will appear on the status page.
+If set to 1, the status page will display all the groups of which the user is a member.

 * **flag_show_foreign_global_vms** (Boolean):

+      A user preference modifying the format of the status page.
+If set to 0, foreign and global VM information will not be displayed.
+If set to 1, foreign and global VM information will be displayed.

 * **flag_show_slot_detail** (Boolean):

+      A user preference specifying the information the expanded VM status is to display.
+If set to 0, only a slot summary will be displayed.
+      If set to 1, the slot summary together with the slot detail will be displayed.

 * **flag_show_slot_flavors** (Boolean):

+      A user preference specifying the format of the slot summary.
+If set to 0, the slot summary will not contain any flavor information.
+If set to 1, the slot summary will contain flavor information.

 * **status_refresh_interval** (Integer):

+      A user preference specifying the number of seconds between status page refreshes.

 * **default_group** (String(32)):

+      A user preference indicating their default group of all the groups they are a member of.

 * **user_groups** (String):

+      Is a comma separated list of group names of which the user is a member.

 * **available_groups** (String):

+      Is a comma separated list of group names of which the user is not a member.